LennartBra/NN-and-CNN-from-Scratch/README.md

 This section gives you information on the structure of the project and how to get started with it.
 You can also find an UML-diagram of the project and and the most important functions to work with the proejct.

 ### Project Structure
+The projects consists of three different scripts and down below you can find short descriptions of the scripts
 - 'Main.py': Load datasets, preprocess data; Build, train and evaluate NN and CNN
 - 'Model.py': Implementation of the models; Script for the NN class and the CNN class
 - 'Layer.py': Implementation of the layers for NNs and CNNs